Today's Top Gainer

 The GDP is projected at 7.2 percent for the current year but the Governments finances might be under severe stress due to fall in GST collections, a downward trend in Direct tax collections, slackness in FDI inflows and lack of investment in infrastructure due to funds constraint.
 The Government has projected huge investments but the availability of resources is not clear.
 It remains to be seen if the Government would be able to reach its targets depending on which the spur in the Economy might happen.

 As there has been no change in your companys business activities and broking activities there are no separate reportable segment.

-Your company expects the capital markets continuing to be volatile in view of the political developments consequent to the ensuing election year and would like to be guarded in making projections for the year.
-However, if the anticipated Government expenditure to boost the economy takes place, the market should remain vibrant and your company should be able to achieve better results for the coming year.
+Your company expects the capital markets continuing to be volatile in view of the present down turn in economy and would like to be guarded in making projections for the year.
+However, if the anticipated Government expenditure to boost the economy takes place, the market might become vibrant and your company should be able to achieve better results for the coming year.

 Interest risk: The changes in interest rates by RBI and Banks could result in fluctuations in prices and consequently the income of various investments and borrowings by the company may vary.
 Your company has put in measures to hedge this risk but this cannot be eliminated totally.